standard-things/esm/README.md

     // ESM syntax is supported.
     export {}
     ```
-    :bulb: These files are automagically created with `npm init esm` or `yarn create esm`.
+    :bulb: These files are automatically created with `npm init esm` or `yarn create esm`.

 2. Enable `esm` for local runs: